-Nurtured in its early years by the Bole family, Holden also gained the support of investor Warren H. Corning, who built his home Lantern Court on Kirtland-Chardon Road near the fledgling Holden.
-His support, as well as his success in gaining the support of other area landowners, helped Holden expand to 1,000 acres by 1956.
-The largest land purchase during that period was the Baldwin farm, a 556-acre parcel that is now home to some of Holden’s natural areas, its nut bearing tree collections, and its specimen collection.
+Nurtured in its early years by the Bole family, the Arboretum also gained the support of investor Warren H. Corning, who built his home Lantern Court on Kirtland-Chardon Road near the fledgling Arboretum.
+By 1956, his support, as well as his success in gaining the support of other area landowners, helped increase the size of the Arboretum to 1,000 acres.
+The largest land purchase during that period was the Baldwin farm, a 556-acre parcel that is now home to some of the Arboretum’s natural areas, its nut bearing tree collections, and its specimen collection.
 Corning served as the first unpaid “executive administrator” and would serve in that capacity until 1958.

-In 1958, R. Henry Norweb, Jr., Albert Holden’s grandson, succeeded Corning.
-Holden’s first paid director; he would lead the organization until his retirement in 1983.
+In 1958, R. Henry Norweb, Jr., Albert Holden’s grandson, succeeded Corning as the Arboretum’s first paid director and would lead the organization until his retirement in 1983.
 Under his direction, land continued to be acquired, facilities and features aimed at attracting and serving the public were added, collections grew and long-term planning began in earnest for the day when the Holden Trust would be available.

-In 2014, the Holden Arboretum integrated with Cleveland Botanical Garden, an ever-changing 10-acre urban escape located in the University Circle neighborhood of Cleveland, to create Holden Forests and Gardens, which is the 11th largest public garden in the country.
+In 2014, the Holden Arboretum integrated with Cleveland Botanical Garden, an ever-changing 10-acre urban escape located in the University Circle neighborhood of Cleveland, to create Holden Forests & Gardens, which is the 12th largest public garden in the country.
 The newly joined organization is working together to build a greener, healthier Northeast Ohio.